navikt/mangfold-i-mai/_events/facebook.md

 layout: event
 title: Accessibility, Design and Usability Review in a Combined Toolchain
-speakers: Jesse Beach, Facebook / Meta
+speakers: Jesse Beach
-summary:
+summary: "How Does Facebook how bring inclusive thinking into a fast product development environment?"

 privacy: public